Mahindra Bolero Summary

 Engine Specifications & Performance

-Powering the Mahindra Bolero new model are two engine options: a 1.5-litre, three-cylinder, turbo diesel engine that makes 70bhp and 195Nm of torque, and a 2.6-litre diesel engine that makes 63bhp and 195Nm of torque.
-Both engines are paired to a 5-speed manual gearbox.
+Powering the Mahindra Bolero new model is a sole engine: a 1.5-litre, three-cylinder, turbo diesel engine that makes 76bhp and 210Nm of torque.
+It comes paired to a 5-speed manual gearbox.
 The 1.5-litre motor is fairly responsive with very little turbo lag.
 Hardly any vibrations filter into the cabin, and refinement levels have improved as well.
 The Bolero cruises comfortably on the highway at about 100kmph.
 The hydraulic power steering makes driving the Bolero easy work, while the ride is compliant at city speeds.